Paint Finishes 101

 If you get a lot of dust, drips and build-up on your baseboards, a higher sheen paint will be more washable and last longer.

-- Newer or modern homes tend to suit a satin finish or semi-gloss at most
+- Newer or modern homes tend to suit a satin finish

 - Shiny finishes can expose flaws, so make sure your trim is in tip-top shape – same with your painting skills

-- Photo above shows satin finish
+- The photo above shows a satin finish

 The Best Paint Finish for the Ceiling